gerdm/gerdm.github.io/content/posts/kalman-filter-i/index.md

 on different timeframes.
 This post concludes by introducing a data-driven-approach to perform filtering using a pure data-driven approach.

-Throughout this post, we denote random variables in capital letters $X$ and an in lower-case $x$ a sample of the random variable.
-We defer proofs of the propositions to the appendix.

 # Signal plus noise models
 The story of the Kalman filter begins with signal plus noise models.
 A signal plus noise model assumes that a random process of *measurements*